Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Experiment

-In contrast, our GovLA-Reasoner achieves substantial and consistent improvements across all evaluation metrics by implicitly integrating grounding-aware representations into the language reasoning.
-Instead of converting detection outputs into symbolic prompts, our adapter adaptively projects and feeds discriminative grounding features into the LLM, allowing continuous spatial cues, language-conditioned responses, and object-centric representations to be jointly leveraged.
-This implicit coordination mechanism enables the LLM to exploit visual evidence in a more faithful and coherent manner, resulting in more accurate, detailed, and management-oriented descriptions.
-More importantly, although GovLA-Reasoner only employs a 4B-scale LLM, it still significantly outperforms all compared VLMs, including multiple 8B models.
+However, compared with all the methods in the table, GovLA-Reasoner achieves substantial and consistent improvements across all evaluation metrics.
+This is because our SGA can effectively integrate multi-stream discriminative grounding features into LLM, allowing continuous spatial cues, language-conditioned responses, and object-centric representations to be jointly leveraged.
+This design enables LLM to exploit visual evidence in a more faithful and coherent manner, resulting in more accurate, detailed, and management-oriented descriptions.
+Peculiarly, although GovLA-Reasoner only employs a 4B-scale LLM, it still significantly outperforms all compared VLMs, including multiple 8B models.
 This demonstrates that the proposed framework not only improves effectiveness, but also achieves superior parameter efficiency, highlighting the advantage of our design.

+Table~\ref{ada_table} further reports the model complexity of our proposed SGA.
+Although SGA introduces the ability to integrate multi-stream grounding features, its computational overhead remains moderate.
+Specifically, SGA requires only 17.582M parameters and 36.002G FLOPs, which are substantially lower than those of Q-Former while providing stronger representational capability.
+Meanwhile, the peak GPU memory consumption remains well controlled (317.893 MB), indicating that our adapter introduces limited additional computational burden.
+This is because SGA introduces the efficient token compression mechanism to distill discriminative semantics.
+Therefore, these quantitative results once again confirm the efficiency and practicality of our design.